Rules and Guidelines

 Judges and the public may visit the Trade Show exhibits from 3 - 6 P.M.

 Students are encouraged to sign up to be student judges for the competition.
 The team with the most student judge "investments" will be awarded the People's Choice Award.
 The People's Choice Award recipient will be notified following the Trade Show.

-Teams should present a visual representation of their ideas and be prepared to brief judges and other onlookers.
+Teams should create a visual representation of their ideas and be prepared to brief judges and other visitors.
 That will involve repeatedly offering pitches about your business idea and responding to questions and comments.
-Teams are expected to come prepared with thorough knowledge of all aspects of their business model, and we strongly recommend bringing business cards for networking purposes.
+Teams are expected to come prepared with thorough knowledge of all aspects of their business model, and we strongly recommend creating a team bio for networking purposes.

 Trade Show Pitch:

 As judges visit your booth, you will be pitching your venture to them and answering their questions.

 - What problem is the business solving for customers?